 4. Speed vs. Accuracy

-- SLMs offer faster inference speeds, making them perfect for applications where quick responses are necessary (e.g., customer support chatbots).
+- SLMs offer faster inference speeds, making them ideal for applications where prompt responses are essential (e.g., customer support chatbots).

 - LLMs provide greater accuracy and deeper understanding, but their size often results in slower response times.
 They are best suited when accuracy takes priority over speed.